sebawojcik/BananaGame/README.md

 # Banana Game

-A simple web app where users can play the Tomato Game.
-Users are presented with a tomato-related question and need to input the correct answer.
+A simple web app where users can play the Banana Game.
+Users are presented with a banana-related question and need to input the correct answer.
 The app fetches questions from an external API.

 ## How to Play

 1. Open `index.html` in a web browser.

-2. The game will start automatically, presenting you with a tomato-related question.
+2. The game will start automatically, presenting you with a banana-related question.

 3. Input your answer in the provided text field.